ChenZhongPu/data-structure-swufe/book/src/tree/balanced.md

 <img src="image/rbt.png" width="80%">

 We call the number of black nodes on any simple path from, but not including, a node *x* down to a leaf the **black-height** of the node, denoted bh(*x*).
-By property 5, the notion of black-height is well defined, since all descending simple paths from the node have the same number of black nodes.
+By property 5, the notion of black-height is well-defined, since all descending simple paths from the node have the same number of black nodes.
 The black-height of a red-black tree is the black-height of its root.
 Take the red-black tree for instance, the *black-height* is 2.

 ### A few notes on leaves
 The leaf (`null`) here serves as a *sentinel* (recall the design of the doubly linked list).
 The sentinel makes it possible to treat a `null` child of a node *x* as an ordinary node whose parent is *x*, and this design leads to simpler code (especially for the deleting algorithm).